Updated on 1/4/2022

 Recognize the Pattern and Name Them

-To stop obsessive thinking in its tracks, it’s important to identify these thoughts in the first place.
+To stop obsessive thinking in its tracks, it’s important to identify these unwanted intrusive thoughts in the first place.
 Seems simple, but knowing how to stop intrusive thinking is a little trickier than it sounds.

 “We have to recognize our patterns before we can change them,” says Virgo.
 “Often when we are stuck in a cognitive loop, we engage in a well-established habit.
 It’s similar to biting nails or checking social media every few minutes — it happens unconsciously.
 The next time you catch yourself ruminating, think: ‘Stop!’”

 From here, name the obsessive thoughts and any repetitive behaviors that come with them.
 Try writing them down so, as Bruce M. Hyman and Cherry Pedrick write in The OCD Workbook, you can “examine these thoughts [to] understand how they’re triggered and how you’re currently responding to them.”
 It is important to avoid thought suppression by addressing any bad thoughts as they occur.

 Accept that Thoughts are Largely Out of Your Control